 Students should be prepared to question, learn and complete assignments in a timely and professional manner.
-For a four-credit hour course such as this, you should expect to spend at least 8-12 hours per week on the coursework, including attending class, reading the textbook, working homework problems, and studying for exams.
+For a four-credit hour course such as this, you should expect to spend at least 8-12 hours per week on the coursework, including attending class, reading, working on homework and working on your project.
 Students are expected to be courteous and respectful to the instructor and fellow students in all written or verbal communications.
 In return the instructor will work to provide a respect filled environment in which every student can learn.
 The instructor will also give students timely and professional feedback (including graded assignments) and assistance in their learning.